jameshfisher/jameshfisher.com/_posts/2019-04-09-velos-vins-et-vassaux-dans-la-loire.md

 title: 'Vélos, vins et vassaux dans la Loire'
 tags:
   - holiday
+summary: >-
+  Cycling tour of France's Loire Valley, visiting chateaux, wineries, and medieval attractions over 5 days, from Tours to Nantes.
 ---

 You are cordially invited on a cycling tour of [France’s Valley of Kings](https://en.wikipedia.org/wiki/Loire_Valley).